cjohansen/dumdom/Readme.md

 In addition to being API compatible with Quiescent, **dumdom** supports:

+- Hiccup syntax for components
+- Event handlers as data
 - Rendering to strings (useful for server-side rendering from both the JVM and node.js)
 - Efficient "inflation" of server-rendered markup on the client side
-- Hiccup syntax for components

 ## Table of contents